Some Common Legal Terms

 Assailant: The person accused of committing a crime.

-Allegation: The statement explaining the crime that the defendant is being accused of.
+Allegation: A statement explaining the crime that the defendant is being accused of.

-Assistant District Attorney (ADA): (also called the prosecutor) If a crime has been committed, this is the lawyer who handles the case and represents the Commonwealth of Pennsylvania and the interests of the victim/survivor.
+Assistant District Attorney (ADA): (also called the prosecutor) The lawyer who handles the criminal case and represents the Commonwealth of Pennsylvania against the defendant.
+The victim/survivor is usually the main witness for the state and works with the prosecutor.

 Bench Warrant: An order from the court to bring in a witness who does not obey the subpoena.

-Civil Proceedings: Any action in a court which does not involve a crime or criminal action.
+Civil Proceeding: Any action or process in a court that does not involve a crime.

 Competent: The characteristics of a witness which make him or her qualified to give evidence in court.

-Complainant: The victim/survivor or witness of a crime who takes part in the prosecution of the person(s) accused of committing the crime.
+Complainant: The victim/survivor or witness of a crime who makes an official statement accusing the defendant of committing a crime.

 Continuance: Postponement of a hearing or trial.